mr-nfamous/ungop/readme.md

 # ABOUT

-ungop - pronounced "ungop" - is the name of an instruction set architecture specification, including a reference C implementation for a suite of intrinsic functions and macros, which gives users the ability to access the full capabilities of modern processors, most importantly SIMD/vector operations.
+ungop - pronounced "ungop" - is the name of an abstract complex instruction set architecture specification, which includes a reference C implementation for a suite of macros and functions that give users the means to take advantage of modern processor features, most importantly direct access to vector/SIMD instructions and standardized types.

-As what's effectively a major extension to the C11 standard library, the most important thing we had to consider was C namespace compatibility.
-None of the instruction names may conflict with any symbol defined by:
+The most important consideration when designing a low level interface is namespace compatibility with existing libraries.
+We guarantee no name conflicts with any of the following:

-*   C11 nor any of its standard annexes;
+*   C11 including any symbols defined in its standard annexes;
 *   any version of POSIX/XSI;
 *   Microsoft's "Win32 API" or own C library (msvcrt);
 *   Google's C library "bionic"
 *   "glibc"
-*   Apple's standard library.
+*   Apple's standard library

-They also shouldn't be English words that might conflict with commonly used variable names.
-Finally, we want to ensure profanity filters aren't *reasonably* triggered.
+Names also shouldn't be English words that may conflict with commonly used variable names.
+Finally, we try not to trigger reasonably designed profanity filters.

-There are two possible methods to meet those requirements.
+There are two possible ways these requirements can be met.
-The first, which was chosen by the C standard in C11 / C2x, is to obfuscate by encumbrance.
-For example:
+The first, which was chosen by the C standard committees is obfuscation by encumbrance.
+E.g.

     atomic_compare_exchange_strong
     stdc_trailing_zeros

 The other, chosen by us, is to obfuscate by algorithm.
-That is, all instructions consist of a three letter prefix plus a single letter variant indicator, which together form a four letter operation name.
+That is, all ungop instruction names follow exactly the same pattern, without exception.
+Specifically, each name begins with a three ASCII letter prefix, followed by a single latin letter variant modifier.
+Most instructions also have type specific variants, which are named by appending an algorithmically derived suffix to the base name, but more on that later.

+Compare the following ungop instructions with the equivalent C2x standard library function names:

     xeqt = atomic_compare_exchange_strong
     cszr = stdc_trailing_zeros

-Reusing 'cszr' as an example, we have two parts:
+Reusing 'cszr' to illustrate:

     * 'csz' -> "Count Sequential Zeros"
     * 'r'   -> rtl, aka right to left, aka high to low

-The following table shows how the variant modifiers are typically used:
+Great care went into ensuring consistency of the variant modifer letters.
+The following table shows which letters are used and how:

     '1':

-        *   C11 'memory_order_relaxed' semantics
+        *   atomic with C11 'memory_order_relaxed' semantics
         *   Literally '1', as in 'cnt1', which counts the
             number of '1' digits of each operand element
         *   Limit SIMD op to specific lane

     '2':
-        *   width×2
-        *   width÷2
+        *   result width is half or double operand width

     'a':
-        *   C11 'memory_order_acquire' semantics
+        *   atomic with C11 'memory_order_acquire' semantics
         *   7 bit / ASCII
         *   Base85